 It might look like a mythical dragon from whom it got its name (looks more like a fish to me), but Mitsuoka Orochi would be one amusing addition to the US roads.
 It certainly would have ruffled a few feathers, but as a car discontinued in 2014, we won’t be able to see it for quite some time.

 It might only be a pre-production concept that never made it in this world, but I couldn’t resist bringing it up one more time.
+It certainly beats the Nissan Pulsar in terms of JDM sex-appeal but is more obscure than the likes of the Nissan Silvia S15.
 The MID4 is one of the most intriguing supercars we never got.
 Japanese broke their promise when Nissan pulled the plug on their Ferrari/Porsche fighter, but at least they got something from it.
 AWD system designed for the concept would find its way into all subsequent all-wheel drive Nissans.
 Plus, Honda likely used their idea when they embarked on a project called Honda/Acura NSX.

 First MID4 concept car from 1985 Frankfurt Auto Show drew its power from 3.0L VG30DE V6 engine.
 Nissan MID4 II from 1987 Tokyo Motor Show was presented with even more powerful 325-horsepower turbocharged VG30DETT V6 mill.

 To this day, Nissan MID4 concepts remain one of automotive what if’s.
 How would have supercar market looked today had this meticulous concept made production?
-What would have happened with Honda NSX?
-And more importantly, would there be Nissan GT-R?
+What would have happened with the Honda NSX?
+And more importantly, would there be a Nissan Skyline GTR?